mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 `encrypted_sender_data` and `ciphertext` are encrypted using the AEAD function
-specified by the ciphersuite in use, using the SenderData
+specified by the cipher suite in use, using the SenderData
 and PrivateMessageContent structures as input.

 ### Content Encryption